HomeDing/homeding.github.io/website.md

 There is a compilation from typescript into javascript and some packing of files required.

-A standard nodejs based project helps creating these files and also give you a useful nodejs-express baserd server to make development easier.
+A standard nodejs based project helps creating these files and also give you a useful nodejs-express based server to make development easier.

 The embedded web site itself
 is implemented using the modern Single Page Applications (SPA) approach for web applications.
-To make this fit into the limited space a `mirco` implementation is used that provides minimal HTML, JavaScript and CSS.
+To make this fit into the limited space a `micro` implementation is used that provides minimal HTML, JavaScript and CSS.
 They run smoothly even on mobile devices because they also need not much network bandwidth.

 * `/index.htm` => A static page with some internal links and showing some system information.
 * `/ding-info.htm` => Configuration overview, Visualize all elements